lilalaser/Python_AB_Test/README.md

 Do ads and PSAs differ in how purchase behavior changes with increased exposure?

-The goal is to provide a clear, data-driven evaluation of advertising effectiveness and to extract practical insights into how ad exposure influences customer purchasing behavior.
+**The goal is to provide a clear evaluation of advertising effectiveness and to extract practical insights into how ad exposure influences purchasing behavior.
----
+**---

 ## 2. Dataset